intelligent-username/Photo-Utility-Imperium/README.md

 ### Why use this?

-All of the image manipulation methods that are integrated in this website handled on slow, ad-ridden websites with watermarks, and limited features.
-Often they are unreliable and fall behind a paywall past a certain point.
+When working with images, there's usually a long set of things that one needs to do.
+For eample, removing backgrounds, converting to PDFs, and merging those PDFs.
+These functionalites are often found in online websites which are slow, ad-ridden, watermarked, and rate-limited.

 This project provides a solution for performing these operations offline and efficiently, with no restrictions.
-It is built for those who want a fast, watermark-free experience for cleaning up images for projects, presentations, or any other design-related task.
+You get all of the upsides of having access to the processing, without the hassles that come with online tools, and an extra added layer of complete privacy.

-Implemented are faster, more efficient, and accessible alternatives.
+The implemented methods are faster, more efficient, and accessible.
 The UI is simple for your (and my) usage convenience.
-Many of the models, like those from opencv, can definetely be tuned and improved. for better results but, for most use cases, what we have now is sufficient.
+Many of the models, like those from opencv, can definetely be tuned and improved for better results but, for most use cases, what we have now is sufficient.

 ## Features

-- **Background Remover**
-  Remove backgrounds from images effortlessly.

-- **Image Compressor**
+### Background Removal

+Input an image in any format, and get back a PNG with the background removed.

+### Image Compressor

 Compress images by reducing their resolution while maintaining quality and essential contents.

-- **Noise Reducer**
+Note: for "compression", it's often advisable to convert to `webp` instead of using this tool, as it's an inherently efficient format.

+### Noise Reducer

 Reduce image noise to create a cleaner, more professional look.

-- **File Format Converter**
+### File Format Converter

-  Convert an image file to any format you need (PNG, JPEG, etc.).
+Convert an image file to any format you need (PDF, PNG, JPEG, etc.).

-- **PDF Merger**
+### PDF Merger

 Merge PDFs and add pages between them.

 ## Requirements